RobbiNespu/ghostwriter/README.md

 ## Development

 After installing the theme you need to install javascript dependencies.
-You can use `npm` or `yarn` to install them from `package.json`.
-We are using `webpack` to build and package styles.
-In order to develop with realtime reloading in the browser you can use this powerful combo:
+You can use `npm` or `yarn` to install them from `package.json`. `webpack` is used to build and package the styles.
+In order to develop with realtime reloading of the style in the browser, the powerful commands can be used together.

 ```bash
 hugo server
 yarn run watch
 ```

 To update theme styles edit the `styles/style.scss` file.
-You can then either use the `watch` command or run `build` to compile the styles:
+You can then either use the `watch` command of `yarn` or `npm` or run `build` to compile the styles:

 ```bash
 yarn run build